If something on my homepage felt familiar but hard to put into words, this page is where we can start to make sense of what’s going on.

 • Navigating change or life transitions as a couple

-Many of the people I work with are navigating strain in their closest relationships — whether it’s ongoing conflict, feeling disconnected from a partner, or repeating patterns that are hard to break.
+Perhaps you’re navigating strain in your closest relationships — whether it’s ongoing conflict, feeling disconnected from a partner, or repeating patterns that are hard to break.
 Relationship challenges often have deeper roots in family history, attachment patterns, or past experiences that continue to shape how we relate to one another.

 I offer relationship and couples therapy in Texas for partners who want to feel more aligned, more understood, and more on the same team.
 Our work focuses not just on resolving surface conflict, but on understanding the emotional dynamics underneath it.